We understand losing a family member or friend is heart breaking. This can be a stressful and difficult time for you.

 - Death Certificate - original or certified copy1

-- Estate Declaration form - if Probate is not being obtained
+- Estate Declaration form - if Grant of Probate or Letters of Admin is not being obtained

 - Grant of Probate - may be required depending on the assets of the Estate.
 We'll let the Executor know if this is needed once the Estate has been reviewed

-- Letters of Administration - may be require if there is no valid Will.
+- Letters of Administration - may be required if there is no valid Will.
 We will let the Next of Kin know if this is needed once the Estate has been reviewed.

 Information that may be helpful